ahmadhidayat22/Jarvis/readme.md

 # About
-  python speech recognition with bard ai
+  python speech recognition with Gemini AI

 # installation